|Riding Style||All Mountain|

 Powder: There is a setback stance with a nice directional shape that makes it easier than many camber boards but it’s still a camber board that points down instead of up.
 I’d love to see this go hybrid camber.
 I’m not saying I want rocker or anything but I’d like to see this be mostly camber but add a little bit of rocker in the nose to help it stay up easier.
 It would make this a lot easier in powder while still providing the kind of pop old schoolers like when launching off wind lips or natural terrain.

 Turn Initiation and Carving: This is borderline challenging and for this board that is preferred for most advanced to expert riders.
 Short radius turns require a little more of a technical or strong rider to really get this board to snap from edge to edge quickly.
-Medium radius turns are really fun and you begin to feel that fun camber spring half way through the turn.
+Medium radius turns are really fun and you begin to feel that fun camber spring halfway through the turn.
 The Arbor Element CX Lives to carve and we had a lot of fun on it.
-It’s one of the best qualities about this board.
+It’s one of the best qualities of this board.
 A directional camber board of this shape and excellent build is can lead you to tear off your nipple due to excessive carving.
 The only board we liked more in Arbors line for carving is of course the A-Frame.

 Speed: Very fast and stable.
 The only board faster in Arbor’s line is the A-Frame.
 So I guess you could say it’s on the low end of excellent like an A-.
 It can hang with boards like the Burton Custom X, Rome Anthem and Capita Black Snowboard of Death no problem.

-Uneven Terrain: What makes this very fast and stable also contributes to it’s inability to slow down and deal with bumps like let’s say the Coda.
+Uneven Terrain: What makes this very fast and stable also contributes to it’s the inability to slow down and deal with bumps like let’s say the Coda.
 It can handle tracked up thick powder and absorb some harder snow at medium to high speeds but it’s not something you want to take on super rutted up snow that starts to look like a mogul patch.

 Approx Weight– The Arbor Element CX well built and very beautiful but it’s not the lightest.
 They did what they could to make it light enough not to bother most people on the chair.

 Edge Hold: Edge hold is to us was a touch less than the Arbor Element RX.
 The Grip Tech Really does grab better in the right places where the Camber holds well but still feels less grippy.
 It makes us wonder what a mellow grip tech would be like on their camber line?
 Probably won’t ever happen but it’s got enough grip for good to moderate condition carving.
-In the harder conditions we experienced the edges didn’t hold as much as we would like them to but it wasn’t like it was washing out.
+In the harder conditions, we experienced the edges didn’t hold as much as we would like them to but it wasn’t like it was washing out.
 It was just like we didn’t feel really comfortable leaning too much into a turn.

 Flex: It’s a borderline aggressive flex that is perfect for how you want to ride this.
 It’s not easy to butter or press but it’s got a snappy feel to it.